AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Data synchronization/Use MongoShake to implement one-way synchronization between ApsaraDB for MongoDB replica
         set instances.md

 -   If the tunnel parameter is set to `mock`, you do not need to set this parameter.

 |`tunnel.address = mongodb://root:Ftxxxxxx@dds-bpxxxxxxxx.mongodb.rds.aliyuncs.com:3717,dds-bpxxxxxxxx.mongodb.rds.aliyuncs.com:3717`|
-|tunnel.message|The type the data to be written to the tunnel.
+|tunnel.message|The type of the data to be written to the tunnel.
 This parameter takes effect only when the tunnel parameter is set to `kafka` or `file`.
 Valid values: -   raw: writes data in the original format.
 The data is aggregated in batches to be written or read at a time.
--   json: writes data to Kafka in the `JSON` format so that the data can be read directly.
+-   json: writes data to Kafka in the `JSON` format so that the data can be directly read.
 -   bson: writes data to Kafka in the Binary JSON \(`BSON`\) format.

 **Note:** The default value is raw.